 We weren't great at site design, and didn't have the resources to make our software great.
 We always wanted to just do the software and let others create/control the website design.
 And hosting sites is a pain as well... when Godaddy sells it for $2 a month!
 So our goal was to find a way to just do a hosted publishing service.

 Plus, with all the software we had created for 1871 Media, it had gotten old and bloated...
 4-5 years old is like ancient.
 There's so much more cool new stuff in the last couple years.
-We wanted to start from scratch and make something that would work great for us
+We wanted to start from scratch and make something that would work great for us.

 One thing is that I have a network of like 50 sites.
 And I've always paid a person to put them together.
 Plus they've all had separate CMSes for each one.
 The big thing is making a product that works great for my network of sites.
 That's the other motivation.
 Making something that really works for us.
 There are, obviously, way too many CMS products out there.
 But there are very few hosted or "content delivery" versions out there.

 I'm not the most technical person, but the basic [idea] is this.
 There's one locally hosted file.
 It's a PHP or ASP or ASP.Net or even Ruby on Rails file.
 And there's one directory with read/write access setup [on the customer's server].